Dunhuang Travel Guide

 In ancient times, Dunhuang was the trade center between China and its western neighbors.
 At that time, it was the most westerly frontier military garrison in China.
 With the flourishing of trade along the Silk Road, it was prompted to become the most open area in international trade in ancient Chinese history.
 It provided the only access westward for the Chinese Empire and eastward for western nationalities.
 Today, as a reminder of this historical area, we are left with the Mogao Caves, Yangguan Pass, Yumenguan Pass and many wonderful Chinese poems depicting the time.
 As a city in desert, sandstorm usually happens, so prepare glasses, hats and gauze kerchiefs to protect you.
 The best visiting time is from May to September.

-Flight is the most direct method from some major Chinese cities.
-Trains are available from Xian, Lanzhou and Jiayuguan.
+Flight is the most direct method from some major Chinese cities to Dunhuang.
+Trains are available from Xi'an, Lanzhou and Jiayuguan.
 In addition, long-distance buses extend to Jiayuguan, Lanzhou, Kumul, Urumqi, Turpan and Xining.
 There are buses from downtown to nearby attractions or one can hire a car for traveling around.

-Close to Xinjiang, local food combines features of both Xinjiang cuisine and Lanzhou food.
-Mutton is very popular in Dunhuang.
+Close to Xinjiang, food in Dunhuang combines features of both Xinjiang cuisine and Lanzhou food.
+Mutton is very popular local food.
 Flour foods such as minced noodles are delicious.
 Those who want spicy food can eat Ma La Tang (a kind of hotpot) in restaurants along streets.
 Small but authentic restaurants are very easy to find such as the Daji Lvrou Huangmian Restaurant famous for Yellow Noodles with Donkey Meat.
 In addition, Shazhou Night Market is a must for tasting local snacks.

 Without large shopping malls, Shazhou Market and Feitian Market sell various souvenirs such as carpets, craftworks of camel imitations, and luminous cups.
 Visitors can go to Shazhou Market at night.
 There one can purchase souvenirs while enjoying tasty snacks.